LachlanCourt/rainbowBot/README.md

 Feature can be disabled by leaving "moderationChannel" an empty string `""`

+## Channel locking
+Channels that have been created with the automated channel creation can also be locked for a period of time by disabling send message permissions to the role that makes that channel available.
+This can be helpful during exams and assessment tasks in order to help moderate for academic integrity.

+`$rainlock` will disable send message permissions to the role with the same name as the channel the command is sent.
+A message will be sent by the bot with an unlocked padlock, a user with a "trustedRole" adding their reaction to this message will unlock the channel again.

 ## File Manipulation

 It is possible to update the config file or add a new json file for channel creation straight from discord!